 However, while these transformations are not part of the basic formulation of a linear combination, they could be added to a linear model by engineering features, for example defining a new feature, X3 = X12.

 Earlier, we learned that the predictions of logistic regression, which take the form of probabilities, are made using the sigmoid function.
-This function is clearly non-linear and is given by the following:
+Taking another look here, we see that this function is clearly non-linear: